kuzudb/kuzu-docs/docs/cypher/data-definition/create-table.md

 ## CREATE REL TABLE GROUP[^3]

 Kùzu limits relationship tables to be defined over a pair of node tables for a simple storage design.
 This, however, limits the flexiblity of data modelling.
 To define a relationship table with multiple node table pairs, you can use `CREATE REL TABLE GROUP` statement in a similar syntax as `CREATE REL TABLE` but with multiple `FROM ...
 TO ...`.
 This statement will create a relationship table for each `FROM ...
 TO ...` internally.
-User can use rel table group name as the union of all rel tables under the group in the query.
+User can query with rel table group as the union of all rel tables in the group.

 #### Notes
 - Currently, Kùzu does not allow `COPY FROM` or `CREATE` using rel table group.
 You need explicitly specify a rel table.